-The following is an excerpt from Todd Casey’s new book, The Art of Still Life: A Contemporary Guide to Classical Techniques, Composition, and Painting in Oil.
-(Learn more from Todd in his upcoming demonstration during Realism Live: A Global Virtual Art Conference, October 21-24, 2020.
+The following essay on color theory is an excerpt from Todd Casey’s popular book, The Art of Still Life: A Contemporary Guide to Classical Techniques, Composition, and Painting in Oil.

 Color “Rules” That Aren’t True

 There are a number of “rules” about how color should be used that aren’t true—or aren’t always true.
 For instance, you might have heard that if you have warm light you should have cool shadow and vice versa.
 Yes, this is a common formula, but you shouldn’t just follow formulas.
 Instead, you should observe what’s in front of you.
 If an object is in warm light and does have a cool shadow, paint it that way, but if it doesn’t, don’t.
 Of course, you may make a stylistic choice to follow the so-called rule, but then you have to admit that you’re taking the liberty not to paint what you see.